Digital security is not an art form

 We know that a large part of this information is collected via secure forms, but a large part enters your systems in an insecure way, via e.g. mail or lying in private folders.
 The processing errors with sensitive data that are committed within your industry are typically that you store sensitive data unprotected, that you send and receive sensitive data unencrypted, and that you do not delete sensitive data that is no longer relevant to you.

-Our data discovery tool, DataMapper, uses artificial intelligence to find documents, emails and images with sensitive content across your data systems.
-You will have the opportunity to finally clean up data containing sensitive information and comply with privacy regulations.
-Cleaning up will be more accurate and much faster than if you had to clean up manually.
+DataMapper is an IT tool that uses artificial intelligence to identify documents, emails, and images containing sensitive terms.
+It gives you the opportunity to finally clean up files with personal data and other sensitive information so you can comply with privacy regulations such as the UK GDPR.
+The cleanup becomes more accurate and significantly faster than if you had to do it manually.

 Use case from Danish Consumer Council